24 Jan 2025

 There are of course many industries in which the A1 certificate is required.
 The construction industry in particular is very much affected by this, as there are many foreign employees who are deployed in German construction projects.

 The A1 certificate is also required in the transport industry.
 Just think of all the lorry drivers who regularly transport goods throughout the EU.
-They also have to provide proof of the country in which they are covered by social insurance.
+They must also provide proof of the country where they are covered by social insurance.

-In times of increasing technology, there are also many IT companies that have to send their employees abroad.
-Management consultancies are also regularly affected by this.
+With advancing technology, many IT companies frequently send employees abroad.
+Management consultancies are also regularly impacted by this.

 Another area that has seen major growth in recent years is the increase in remote working and digital nomads.
 A completely new world has opened up here.
 It is completely natural for digital nomads to work in several countries, even though they remain formally registered in their home country.
-There is often a grey area here that needs to be clarified.
-In this case, the question arises as to whether they have a permanent professional relationship with an employer or whether they are self-employed in their home country.
-The issue of the A1 certificate is particularly important for digital nomads.
-Otherwise, they run the risk of having a double burden.
-This means that they have to pay their social security contributions in different countries.
+This often creates a gray area that requires clarification.
+The key question is whether the individual has a fixed employment contract with an employer or is engaged in self-employed work in their home country.
+The A1 certificate is particularly crucial for digital nomads, as without it, they risk double taxation, meaning they may have to pay social security contributions in multiple countries.

 What does the future hold for the A1 certificate?

-As the number of A1 certificates issued has risen dramatically in recent years, the digitalisation of the A1 certificate will become much more important in the future.
+As the number of A1 certificates issued has risen dramatically in recent years, the digitalisation of certificates will become much more important in the future.
 However, there are already many EU member states that have introduced electronic application procedures.
 This naturally simplifies the application process for employers and the self-employed.

 Over the next few years, the aim is to further reduce the administrative burden within the countries.
 For this reason, a standardised electronic system is currently being developed across Europe.
 The aim is not only to make the A1 certificate available more quickly, but also to enable the various member states to exchange data directly with each other via the electronic system.
 For the member states, this means that abuse can be prevented.
 The various authorities will be able to exchange information on employment relationships and social security contributions in real time.

-This will particularly please smaller companies and the self-employed.
-There is constant criticism of the A1 certificate here.
-They often find the current procedure too time-consuming and too bureaucratic.
+This will be especially welcomed by smaller companies and the self-employed, who frequently criticize the A1 certificate.
+Many find the current procedure too time-consuming and overly bureaucratic.